GenesisFR/HowToBecomeGoodAtShooters/README.md

 - Ranger: multiplicative damage that doesn't boost Headhunter

 ### Target prioritization
+- when starting an engagement, annoying archetypes (Grenadier, Drone Operator, Medic) and weak points (Stinger Hive bag, support station) should be dealt with first to make the rest of the engagement easier
+- you can also start engagements by targeting weak points that will CC nearby mobs (such as spice bags) in a group
+- rushers are your top priority later on as they'll become deadly at close range
+- if you're using Headhunter, you can kickstart it on a sniper/rusher if you don't have enough damage for a kill

 ### Tips/tricks
 - activity completion rewards are proximity based, so wait for others to be close before completing them